steinwurf/tcp-test/README.rst

 Reasoning
 ---------

 When TCP experiences a packet loss, it will attempt to retransmit the packet and block other packets from being sent until an acknowledgement (ACK) is received.
+This is to ensure that the bytestream is received in order.
 This behaviour will add latency to not only the initially lost packet, but also the succesive packets until the protocol catches up.

 To test our FEC-library Rely, we wanted to set up a demo, where Rely is setup in a layer underneath the TCP in an attempt to fix the packet losses before TCP would otherwise act on them, and thus stop the connection from going out of hand.

-The TCP-mechanism described above is called `Nagle's Algorithm <https://en.wikipedia.org/wiki/Nagle%27s_algorithm>`_ and the reasoning for the blocking of successive packets is, that the packet loss is suspected to be due to congestion.
+The TCP also has a mechanism that holds back packets until it has a sufficient amount of data to send.
+This algorithm is called `Nagle's Algorithm <https://en.wikipedia.org/wiki/Nagle%27s_algorithm>`_ .

-Since this setup uses a Pseudo-random-number-generator (PRNG) for the packet losses and does not congest the channel, we have decided to turn Nagle's algorithm off in the TCP Stream.
+Nagle's algorithm would add further unnecessary latency if the throughput of the stream is low.
+Therefore we have decided to turn Nagle's algorithm off in the TCP Stream.
+The algorithm could become optional in future versions.

+For further details about TCP see the `Wikipedia Page <https://en.wikipedia.org/wiki/Transmission_Control_Protocol>`_

 Technicalities